frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/opening-invoice-creation-tool.md

 <!-- add-breadcrumbs -->
 # Opening Invoice Creation Tool

-The Opening Invoice Creation Tool allows importing data of outstanding purchase or sales invoices into ERPNext.
-This specific tool is used in place of Data Import Tool for cases where item data is irrelevant and outstanding balances against customer/supplier is to be imported into ERPNext.
+The Opening Invoice Creation Tool allows importing data of outstanding Purchase or Sales Invoices into ERPNext.
+This specific tool is used in place of the Data Import Tool for cases where the Item data is irrelevant and outstanding balances against Customers/Suppliers are to be imported into ERPNext.

 To access the tool, go to: